overview

 Established a design system tailored for a touchscreen model.

-Before jumping into high fidelity, I created a design system for visual consistency.
-Since the user interface is touch-screen, text must be legible from a distance and buttons must have a comfortable radius for good user feedback.
+I created a design system for visual consistency.
+Given the touch-screen interface, I ensured text was legible from a distance and buttons had a comfortable touch radius for good user feedback.

 Assisted developers to match desired results.